surya-bit/ML-Application/README.md

 3. This will start server on port 5000 . (http://localhost:5000)
 4. Move to the client folder again and run the command : npm run dev (Starts client side program)
 5. Navigate to http://localhost:5173
+6. Dockerfile is also included in the repo.
+You can also build the container locally:
+   1. To build a client :
+      Navigate to the client folder.
+Run : 1. docker build -t client .
+                                           2. docker run -p 5173:5173 client
+   2. To build the server:
+      Navigate to the Final folder.
+Run :  1. docker build -t server .
+                                           2. docker run -p 5000:5000 server

-6. Select one of the options (Month in 2022) .
+8. Select one of the options (Month in 2022) .
-7. The first value is the predicted receipt count for that selected month.
+9. The first value is the predicted receipt count for that selected month.
-8. The next visualization is a line chart which shows the predicted receipt counts for all the days in that selected month.
+10. The next visualization is a line chart which shows the predicted receipt counts for all the days in that selected month.
 Feel free to hover over the plot and check the readings
-9. The last plot is a line chart which shows the values predicted for the entire year(2022).
+11. The last plot is a line chart which shows the values predicted for the entire year(2022).

 # Output :